Clemapfel/mousetrap/docs/03_actions.md

 clicked
 ```

-Where `get_action` returns a `Action&`.
-By giving our action a descriptive id, we have a very scalable and automated mechanism of keeping track of and referencing functions.
+Where `get_action` returns an `Action&`.
+By giving our action a descriptive id, we have a very scalable and automated mechanism for keeping track of, and referencing functions.

 ## Triggering Actions